ansible/ansible-navigator/docs/installation.md

 ### Install `ansible-navigator`
 - From the Ubuntu terminal"
    - Install the python package manager: `sudo apt install python3-pip`
-   - Install ansible-navigator: `python3 -m pip install ansible-navigator`
+   - Install ansible-navigator: `python3 -m pip install ansible-navigator --user`
    - Add the installation path to the PATH: `source ~/.profile`
    - Launch ansible-navigator: `ansible-navigator`
    - A one-time download of the demo execution-environment image will happen